 - CSS provides a test domain name

 xxxx.livepush.myqcloud.com.
-You can use it to test live push, but you're not advised to use it as the push domain name for business purposes.
+You can use it to test push, but we do not recommend using it for business purposes.

 - After the domain name is added successfully, you can view its information in the domain name list in Domain Management.
-For how to manage it, see Domain Management.
+For information on how to manage your domains, see Domain Management.

-- For more information on live streaming domain names, please see Basic CSS Features.
+- For more information on domain names for live streaming, see Live Streaming Basics.

-Once your domain name is added, the system will assign it a CNAME domain name (suffixed with
+Once your domain name is added, the system will assign it a canonical name (suffixed with

-- After the CNAME configuration succeeds, you can see that the status symbol of the CNAME address in Domain Management in the CSS console has changed to .
+- After the CNAME configuration takes effect, you will see the icon before the CNAME address in Domain Management.

-- If the CNAME configuration failure persists, consult your DNS service provider.
+- If your CNAME configuration fails to take effect, please contact your DNS provider.

-- For more information on how to configure with other DNS service providers, see Configuring CNAME for Domain Name.
+- For how to add CNAME records with other DNS providers, see Configuring CNAME for Domain Name.